minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

 ## Overview

-  * It’s worth noting that this is _Introduction_ to Computer Science _I_.
-There’s also an Introduction to Computer Science II, so you’re in the right place if you have no prior knowledge of the subject matter (or even if you do).
+  * It's worth noting that this is _Introduction_ to Computer Science _I_.
+There's also an Introduction to Computer Science II, so you're in the right place if you have no prior knowledge of the subject matter (or even if you do).

   * CS50 is now offered with a SAT/UNS grading option!
-It’s far more important to engage with the material than to worry about grades.
+It's far more important to engage with the material than to worry about grades.
 Learn more at the [FAQ][2].

   * CS50 is an introduction to the intellectual enterprises of computer science and the art of programming.